Left ventricular hypertrophy: ECG criteria

+Diagnostic accuracy of electrocardiography in left ventricular hypertrophy can be enhanced with artificial intelligence analysis.

 Treatment

 Treatment is typically focused on resolving the cause of the LVH with the enlargement not permanent in all cases.
 In some cases the growth can regress with the reduction of blood pressure.

 LVH may be a factor in determining treatment or diagnosis for other conditions, for example, LVH is used in the staging and risk stratification of Non-ischemic cardiomyopathies such as Fabry's Disease.
-Patients with LVH may have to participate in more complicated and precise diagnostic procedures, such as Echocardiography or Cardiac MRI.
+Patients with LVH may have to participate in more complicated and precise diagnostic procedures, such as echocardiography or cardiac MRI.